biojava/biojava.github.io/wiki/BioJava:CookBook:Interfaces:ViewInGUI2.md

 ![](Viewer ScreenShot.JPG "fig:Viewer ScreenShot.JPG") <java> /\*\*

-`* Class to load an EMBL and display it in a viewer.`
+`* Class to load an EMBL sequence file and display it in a viewer.`
 `*`
 `* Author:  Jolyon Holdstock`
 `* Date:    April 2009`